-What's the difference between 802.11b, 802.11g, 802.11a, and draft 802.11n?
+What's the difference between 802.11g and draft 802.11n?

-Currently there are four levels of wireless networking standards, which transmit data at very different maximum speeds.
+Currently there are three commonly used wireless networking standards, which transmit data at very different maximum speeds.
 Each is based on the designation for certifying network standards.
-The most common wireless networking standard, 802.11b, transmits information at 11Mbps; 802.11a and 802.11g work at 54Mbps; and draft 802.11n works at 108Mbps.
+The most common wireless networking standard, 802.11g, can transmit information up to 54Mbps; 802.11a also supports up to 54Mbps, but in the 5GHz frequency; and 802.11n draft specification can connect at up to 300Mbps.
 See the chart on the next page for more detailed information.

-Wireless Comparison Chart
+Belkin Wireless Comparison Chart

-Wireless Technology 802.11b G (802.11g) G Plus (802.11g with HSM) G Plus MIMO (802.11g with MIMO MRC) N1 MIMO (draft 802.11n with MIMO) Speed 11Mbps link rate/baseline 5x faster than 802.11b 10x faster than 802.11b 10x faster than 802.11b Wired speed over the air Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11g Compatible with 802.11b/g Compatible with 802.11b/g Compatible with 802.11b/g Compatible with draft 802.11n and 802.11b/g Coverage Typically 100-200 ft. indoors Up to 400 ft.
-Up to 700 ft.
+Wireless Technology G (802.11g) G Plus MIMO (802.11g with MIMO MRC) N MIMO (draft 802.11n with MIMO) N1 MIMO (draft 802.11n with MIMO) Speed/ Data Rate Up to 54Mbps Up to 54Mbps Up to 300Mbps Up to 300Mbps Frequency Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Common household devices such as cordless phones and microwave ovens may interfere with the unlicensed band 2.4GHz Compatibility Compatible with 802.11b/g Compatible with 802.11b/g Compatible with draft 802.11n and 802.11b/g Compatible with draft 802.11n and 802.11b/g Coverage Up to 400 ft.
 Up to 1,000 ft.
+Up to 1,200 ft.
 Up to 1,400 ft.
-Advantage Mature-legacy technology Common - widespread use for Internet sharing Enhanced speed and coverage Better coverage and consistent speed at range Leading edge-best coverage and throughput
+Advantage Common- widespread use for Internet sharing Better coverage and consistent speed and range Enhanced speed and coverage Leading edge- best coverage and throughput

-Distance and connection speeds will vary depending on your networking environment.
+^{}Distance and connection speeds will vary depending on your networking environment.

-This N1 Vision is compatible with products based on the same version of the draft 802.11n specifications, and may require a software upgrade for best results.
+^{}This Router is compatible with products based on the same version of the draft 802.11n specifications, and may require a software upgrade for best results.